NinjaBearStudioTech/Documentation/Writerside/topics/input/setup/ipt_input_system.md

 `Input.Component.ForwardReference` component tag it.

 The **Input Manager** component can automatically create a Forward Reference for you.
 You can enable that behavior by setting the `ShouldCreateForwardReference` property to `true`, in the Input Manager defaults panel.
+You can also modify the default creation logic, by overriding the `CreateForwardReference` function.

 If you need more control over your Forward Reference component, then you can create your own Forward Reference and assign the appropriate Gameplay Tag.